Harsh19-M/Sales-Insights-Analysis-AtliQ-Hardware/README.md

 ## Business Context
 AtliQ Hardware is a computer hardware manufacturer that supplies peripherals across India.
-As the company expanded into new markets, its management team — led by **Bhavin Patel (Sales Director)** — began noticing mismatched sales trends across regions.
+As the company expanded into new markets, its management team — led by the **(Sales Director)** — began noticing mismatched sales trends across regions.
 The Sales Director had made the assumption: **Despite apparent market growth, total revenue kept declining each year**.
 This project aimed to identify the root causes behind those inconsistencies and build a unified reporting system for interactive YoY insights.